hyperagon/hyperagon.github.io/content/posts/es.md

 ### Discover the Remnant

-Enter the red wormhole at `Terminus`, you'll need a *Quantum Key Stone*.
+Enter the red wormhole at `Terminus`, you'll need a *Quantum Key Stone*, also 500 fuel just to reach them.

 ### Add Korath equipment (their crew use *Thermal Repeater Rifle*. making it hard to capture them)